MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/icons.md

 ### Use a Scalable Vector Graphics (SVG) file.
 :::row:::
     :::column:::
 SVG resources are ideal for icons, because they always look sharp at any size or resolution.
 Most drawing applications can export to SVG.
+For instructions, see [SVGImageSource](https://docs.microsoft.com/uwp/api/windows.ui.xaml.media.imaging.svgimagesource).
     :::column-end:::
     :::column:::
         ![SVG image](images/icons/icon-scale.gif)